Film festival: Experimental films

 Ann Arbor Film Festival started in 1963.
 It is the oldest continually operated experimental film festival in North America and has become one of the premier film festivals for independent and, primarily, experimental filmmakers to showcase work.

 Independent films

-In the U.S., Telluride Film Festival, Sundance Film Festival, Austin Film Festival, Austin's South by Southwest, NYC's Tribeca Festival, and Slamdance Film Festival are all considered significant festivals for independent film.
+In the U.S., Telluride Film Festival, Sundance Film Festival, Austin Film Festival, Austin's South by Southwest, NYC's Tribeca Festival, Cinequest Film & Creativity Festival and Slamdance Film Festival are all considered significant festivals for independent film.
 The Zero Film Festival is significant as the first and only festival exclusive to self-financed filmmakers.
 The biggest independent film festival in the UK is Raindance Film Festival.
 The British Urban Film Festival (which specifically caters to Black and minority interests) was officially recognized in the 2020 New Year Honours list.

 Sponsored films

 The 1948 Cleveland Film Festival was the first film festival in the United States to honor educational, industrial, training, travel, and other types of sponsored films.
 In June 1948, six hundred people watched one or more of the 65 films screened at the one-day Cleveland Film Festival held in General Electric’s Lighting Institute at Nela Park.

 In the second year of the Cleveland Film Festival, 99 16 mm films were shown and “Oscars” were awarded in eleven classifications.

 Having an entry, or better yet, winning an award at the Cleveland Film Festival, was a significant event.
 Ads for studios and dozens of movies appeared in "Business Screen Magazine" in the late 1940s and early 1950s, promoting the film or studio as a winner at the Cleveland Film Festival.

 By 1956, sponsored film festivals had become ubiquitous.
 In addition to dozens of city-sponsored film festivals, many organizations sponsored film festivals.

 In 1957, the Cleveland Film Council, the organizers of the Cleveland Film Festival, ceased operation of the festival.
 Sponsored film festivals continued on, but never meant as much after that.